University-Level Policies - An Overview

 The policies provided on, or accessed through, this website constitute the official university-level policies for RIT.
-To ensure consistency; college, division, or department websites should use hyperlinks to this website to reference RIT's governance and administrative policies.
-This requirement does not preclude colleges, divisions, or departments from maintaining internal policies and procedures on their websites, provided they are not identified as, and do not conflict with, RIT's governance or administrative policies and procedures.
+To ensure consistency; college, division, or department websites should use hyperlinks to this website to reference university-level governance and administrative policies.
+This requirement does not preclude colleges, divisions, or departments from maintaining internal policies and procedures on their websites, provided they are not identified as, and do not conflict with, university-level governance or administrative policies.

 Policy-Related Information and Resources

 Another purpose of this website is to provide policy-related information and resources to administrators, faculty, staff, and students.
 Information includes, for example; descriptions of each university-level governance gruop, the history of RIT policy structures and processes, and summaries of policies currently undergoing review and scheduled for review.
-Resources (particularly for policy authors) include, for example, editorial guidelines for writing policies, a glossary of policy terminology, the new standard policy format approved in 2010, and policy proposal templates.
+Resources (particularly for policy authors) include, for example, editorial guidelines for writing policies, a glossary of policy terminology, and the approved standard policy format.

 We hope this website is a valuable resource in your policy-related work.
 We're also committed to continuous improvement and will do so by adding new information, resources, and features over time.
-To help us focus our efforts, we welcome your comments about the new site and suggestions for improvement or enhancements.
-Please send your comments to Kathleen Martin at email@example.com or Sue Provenzano at firstname.lastname@example.org.
+To help us focus our efforts, we welcome your comments about the site and suggestions for improvement or enhancements.
+Please send your comments to Kathleen Martin at firstname.lastname@example.org or Sue Provenzano at email@example.com.